VH-MMF. Douglas C-47A-10-DK. c/n 12540.

 Entered onto the Australian Aircraft Register as VH-MMF - November 18, 1977

-Registered to H. C. Sleigh Pty Ltd
+Registered to H. C. Sleigh Pty Ltd, Melbourne

 Cancelled from the Australian Aircraft Register - November 14, 1978